Welcome to Oneida County Clean Waters Action

 **Update** 11/6/2024- P&D Committee meeting set for November 8th.

 As referenced in our 10/31 Clean Water Update below, the date for the P&D Committee meeting is set for November 8th at 8:30 am.
-At that time the Committee will consider the anti-conservation language recommended for the Comprehensive Plan by GLTPA.
+At that time the Committee will consider the anti-conservation language recommended for the Comprehensive Plan by Great Lakes Timber Professionals (GLTPA).
+This GLTPA recommended language is identical to American Stewards of Liberty (ASL) language.
+OCCWA has be covering the under the radar attempts by some county officials to ad this type of language to our County's Comprehensive Plan.
 Public attendance is welcomed at the county building in Rhinelander.
 The agenda can be viewed at NOTICE OF MEETING

-Note, that the GLTPA recommended language is not provided by the county in the agenda link.
-The decisions made by the committee at this meeting may be extremely consequential to clean water and conservation or much ado about nothing.
+Note, that the 30 pages of GLTPA recommended language is not provided by the county in the agenda link.
+In preparation, OCCWA has secured a copy of the document from an open records request.
+The decisions made by the Committee at this meeting may be extremely consequential to clean water and conservation or much ado about nothing if the Committee decides to pass on GLTPA's recommendations.
 Please remember, if the committee should decide on the ASL path then the public's last chance to contest will be at a Public Hearing yet to be scheduled.
-OCCWA will keep you posted.
+We at OCCWA will be vigilant and keep you posted.

 Posted 10/31- Great Lake Timber Professionals Association (GLTPA) director submits Anti Conservation group American Stewards of Liberty (ASL) concepts in County Comprehensive Plan recommendations.